grokys/grokys.github.com/_posts/2015-02-16-perspex-properties.md

 {% endhighlight %}

 The coercion method must be static, so the object on which the property change has taken place is passed as a parameter.
-Note that you should not assume that the type of the object is the same as the type that registered the property as properties can be added to other classes using `PerspexProperty.AddOwner`.
+It's important to note that you should not assume that the type of the object is the same as the type that registered the property as properties can be added to other classes
+using `PerspexProperty.AddOwner`.
 If you need to access the object on which the property change has taken place you should check the type first.

 Currently coercion cannot be overridden for other classes, this is a limitation that may need to be lifted in future.